camaraproject/HomeDevicesQoD/README.md

 * Location: virtually

 ## Meetings
-* Meetings are held virtually
+* Meetings are held virtually.
-* Schedule: bi-weekly, Thursday, 4:30pm CET
+* Schedule: ~~bi-weekly~~ on demand(*), Thursday, 4:30pm CET.
+  * **(*)NOTE: The project is currently stable, so meetings will be scheduled according to the needs of the working group participants.
+Offline updates will be provided on the mailing list as needed instead.** If anyone in the working group would like to have one of the following meetings, please send an email to the list and/or open a new issue in the repository so that everyone can keep track of new topics to discuss.
 * Meeting link: <a href="https://teams.microsoft.com/l/meetup-join/19%3ameeting_NzJkZDc4MjktNjU1YS00NzYxLWExNzgtZDlmNzI5MmMxMGNi%40thread.v2/0?context=%7b%22Tid%22%3a%229744600e-3e04-492e-baa1-25ec245c6f10%22%2c%22Oid%22%3a%22458d45b0-4ca7-41e2-a7b3-3d722abf4468%22%7d">Microsoft Teams Meeting</a>

 ## Status & released versions